Altera Digital Health Unifies Clinical, Claims and Patient Data for AI-Ready Decision Support

 Making Healthcare Data AI-Ready: Unified, Reformatted, and Useful at the Point of Care

 Kevin Ritter of Altera Digital Health points to a simple truth: AI only helps clinicians if the data feeding it is unified and clean.
 His team's focus is taking clinical, claims, and patient-generated data, then reformating it so analytics and AI models can deliver practical decision support.
+For related clinical AI implementation topics, see AI for Healthcare.

 If you lead clinical operations or informatics, this isn't a future project.
 It's table stakes for safer care, lower admin waste, and faster insight.